Membership

 Involvement Fair

-At the beginning of each semester, an Involvement Fair is held for students by the Department of Student Activities to discover what programs and activities organizations are planning and implementing at Brandeis.
+At the beginning of each semester, an Involvement Fair is held for students by the Department of Student Engagement to discover what programs and activities organizations are planning and implementing at Brandeis.
 This is a great opportunity for your group to recruit new members!
 Be sure to come with information about your activities and how students can become involved!
-For more information about involvement and participation, please contact the Department of Student Activities.
+For more information about involvement and participation, please contact the Department of Student Engagement.

 Retaining Existing Members